 - PROCESS -

 Preheat the oven to 350f/180c.
-Line a baking tray with parchment paper.
+Line two sheet pans with parchment paper.

 Cream butter and sugar until light and fluffy.
 Add flour and cocoa and mix until combined.
 Mix in Cornflakes by hand, taking care not to crush them too much.

-Bake for 12-15 minutes, or until the edges are set.
+Bake for 12-15 minutes, rotating pans half way through, or until the edges are set.
 Remove from oven, and allow to sit on the tray for 5-10 minutes.
 Move to an oven rack, and allow the biscuits to cool completely.

 Combine butter, icing sugar and cocoa in a small mixing bowl.
 Add boiling water and mix until smooth (refrain from adding extra water until you have mixed well, or you get stuck in an icing sugar - water - icing sugar vortex)

 Spoon a small amount of the icing onto each biscuit, and place a walnut half on each one.

 - Store in an airtight container in the fridge for a more 'fudgy' texture, or out at room temperature if you prefer them more crunchy!